YushuaiJi/YushuaiJi.github.io/_pages/about.md

   - /about.html
 ---

 I am Wenzhe Yang, a PhD student from Wuhan University, under the supervision of Prof. Zhiyong Peng and [Prof. Sheng Wang](http://sheng.whu.edu.cn/), in the [Totem database Lab](http://totemdb.whu.edu.cn/).
-Before that, I received the BE degree and ME degree in computer science and technology from Jilin University, China in 2017, and 2020, respectively.
+Before that, I received the BE degree and ME degree from the College of Computer Science and Technology, Jilin University, China in 2017, and 2020, respectively.

 My current research interests mainly include spatial databases, spatial data sharing, and spatial dataset search.